 The Spectre trading platform and system is currently available with smart options only.
-Thus the platform itself is available for testing, and it makes quite an impression.
+The new user interface makes quite an impression.
 Graphically pleasing and highly functional, the trading interface allows the trading of a bunch of currency pairs.
 It all looks and feels like a regular digital option trading platform, so those who have already traded such options will find it very familiar.
 Pending orders can be placed without any obligation, directly on the chart, there is a handy chat window, and the Account Settings section offers a massive number of options, ranging from risk management templates to various audio settings.

 There is a Trade Ideas panel featured in the trading interface, the settings of which can be tampered with in the Account Settings section.
 The trade idea section includes strategies such as Battleground, Breakout and Dead Cat Bounce - among others.

 Performance reports are delivered to the email address provided upon signup.
 The frequency of these reports can also be set in the Account Settings section.
 Daily Stop Losses, Win Stops and Time Outs can also be set from the Risk Management panel.

 The Analytics section offers a number of personal statistics, including ITM rate, ROI and drawdown, and while indicators such as the RSI and the Bollinger Bands are made available directly on the chart (by default) there don't seem to be nearly enough tools available in this regard.